iszell/bitfire/readme+4.txt

 code (eg. your sid/ted music player and other code you run in irq) doesn't slow down, you have to do something like this:

+	pha             ;store A
 	lda $ff13
 	pha             ;store current state of $ff13
-	and #$fd        ;and clear the single clock bit sta $ff13       ;to run in double clock mode
+	and #$fd        ;and clear the single clock bit sta $ff13       ;to run in double clock mode tya
+	phq             ;store Y
+	txa
+	pha             ;store X

 	...

+	pla
+	tax             ;restore X
+	pla
+	tay             ;restore Y
-	pla             ;restore previous state
+	pla
-	sta $ff13
+	sta $ff13       ;restore $ff13
+	pla             ;restore A
+	rti

 The default interrupt handler starting at link_player ($202) has this double clock protection feature by default in 1541 mode.

 A more advanced way to restore the clock bit looks something like this:

 	...

+	pla
+	tax             ;restore X
+	pla
+	tay             ;restore Y
 	pla             ;this is the stored value of $ff13 and #2          ;but only the clock bit ora $ff13       ;needs to be
 	sta $ff13       ;restored
+	pla             ;restore A
+	rti

 The above code only restores the clock bit (assuming that is remains zero after it was cleared) and allows the change of the other bits of $ff13.

-And some more advanced stuff: If you don't modify $ff13 in your irq routines, you can disable an unnecessary SEI in the single clock receiver that can delay your intererupts for no good reason:
+And some even more advanced stuff: If you don't modify $ff13 in your irq routines, you can disable an unnecessary SEI in the single clock receiver that can only delay your intererupts for no good reason:

 	bit link_drive_type          ;$3ff
 	bmi *+7                      ;skip if 1551